inidaname/react-graphql-spotify/README.md

-# Music Search app on React Typescrit and Graphql
+# Music Search app on React Typescript and Graphql

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).